KPMR: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 The FCC granted KPMR a construction permit in March 2001 to build companion digital facilities to broadcast on channel 21 with 1000 kW ERP.
 After two extensions of the construction permit, the station applied for and was granted Special Temporary Authority (STA) to build reduced-power facilities in October 2003.
 After several extensions of the STA, KPMR-DT applied for a license for its full-power digital facilities in July 2006.
 The station has elected to remain on channel 21 after the end of the DTV transition.

 Analog-to-digital conversion

-KPMR shut down its analog signal, over UHF channel 38, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal remained on its pre-transition UHF channel 21.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 38.
+KPMR shut down its analog signal, over UHF channel 38, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal remained on its pre-transition UHF channel 21, using virtual channel 38.

-KPMR also broadcasts sister station KTSB-CA as a digital subchannel.
+KPMR also broadcasts sister station KTSB-CD as a digital subchannel.